 When was the last time you heard someone say, “He/she/they are so OCD with cleaning/putting things in order”?
-The label of OCD is often misused in our everyday conversation for things people are particular about.
-However, Obsessive Compulsive Disorder (OCD) is a serious mental health condition and can’t just be reduced to a single adjective.
+The label OCD is often misused in our everyday conversation for things people are particular about.
+However, obsessive compulsive disorder (OCD) is a serious mental health condition and can’t just be reduced to a single adjective.

 While OCD is a common mental health disorder, it is not nearly as rampant as you would think.
-According to a national survey by Harvard Medical School, an estimated 2.3% of adults in the US are affected by OCD.
+According to a national survey by Harvard Medical School, an estimated 2.3% of adults in the US are affected by obsessive compulsive disorder.
 Awareness about the condition can potentially reduce the misuse of the term, so let’s clear some misconceptions.

-According to the Diagnostic and Statistical Manual of Mental Disorders-fifth edition (DSM-V), OCD is characterized by “recurrent and persistent thoughts, urges, or images that are experienced, at some time during the disturbance, as intrusive and unwanted, and that in most individuals cause marked anxiety or distress.”
-The recurrent, unwanted thoughts make up the obsessions and the repetitive behaviors or rituals that are carried out in the hope of neutralizing the obsessions are called compulsions.
+According to the Diagnostic and Statistical Manual of Mental Disorders-fifth edition (DSM-V), OCD symptoms are characterised by “recurrent and persistent thoughts, urges, or images that are experienced, at some time during the disturbance, as intrusive and unwanted, and that in most individuals cause marked anxiety or distress.”
+The recurrent, intrusive thoughts make up the obsessions and the repetitive behaviours or rituals that are carried out in the hope of neutralising the unwanted obsessions are called compulsions.

 In my case, I tap my pockets almost every single time I leave a restaurant.
 Before I go out, I check the kitchen stove to ensure that it’s turned off.
 What distinguishes these daily rituals from those of a person with OCD is that for the latter, it consumes several hours of their time every day.
 Even if they are aware that it is irrational, they can’t help but be controlled by these rituals which get in the way of normal daily functioning.